petrirh1/salary-range-estimator/README.md

 ## Features

-- Estimates salary ranges based on job title, experience, education, industry, location, and technologies.
+- Estimates salary ranges based on job title, experience, education, industry, location, technologies and salary.
 - Provides a summary of the factors affecting the salary.

 ## Getting Started